KP251 (Early-Middle Roman Regional Basin-Bowl) [permalink]

 Fabric: 2.5YR 6/8, light red.
 Slip: 10R 5/6, red.
 Somewhat hard, gritty fabric with smooth to vaguely hackly break and bumpy surface texture; uncommon golden mica and frequent, small, rounded and subangular, white (calcareous) particles, many opening at surface, and rare, small, angular, gray stoney chunks (limestone or feldspar?).
 Thin, semilustrous slip, very patchy.

 One fragment preserves <25% of rim and small part of upper body.
-Slight erosion and flaking; slight, moderate encrustation.
+Slight erosion and flaking; worn breaks; slight, moderate patches of encrustation.

 Published as